rawify/Quaternion.js/README.md

 ---
 Calculates the homogeneous 4x4 rotation matrix for the current quat as a 16 element array or alternatively as a 2d array

+Object toEuler()
+---
+Calculates the Euler angles represented by the current quat

 Quaternion clone()
 ---
 Clones the actual object